emmercm/www/src/blog/adding-a-favicon-to-metalsmith.md

 Which will serve as a base template for us to be able to use the `favicons` metadata.

-You can fill `src/index.html` in with any content such as lorem ipsum.
+You can fill `src/index.html` in with any content such as lorem ipsum, it isn't important for the point of this article.

 ## Writing the source files